-Dismissals relating to the Managing Attendance Policy (Teachers) and Capability Policy (Teachers) and Capability (Attendance - Support Staff), please refer to Lipson Vale Primary School policies.
+Dismissals relating to the Managing Attendance Policy (Teachers) and Capability Policy (Teachers) and Capability (Attendance - Support Staff) and Managing Performance (Support Staff), please refer to Lipson Vale Primary School's policies.
 Guidance on the above situations can be sought from your School's HR Provider.